 (a) The Alumni Weekend/Events Committee shall be responsible for the planning and execution of the Alumni Weekend.
 This committee shall coordinate directly with the School’s Director of Advancement in planning all events scheduled for the weekend (normally held during the first weekend in May of each year).
 It also shall coordinate with the Awards Committee and the Nominating Committee concerning input for the weekend festivities.

 (b) The Awards Committee shall be responsible for the nomination to the Board of Directors of worthy members or associates eligible to receive special awards (the Board of Directors shall approve such nominations).
-This committee shall coordinate with the School’s Director of Development and the Executive Committee of the Board of Directors for the awards of Honorary Alumni or Alumnae, and for Alumnus or Alumnae of the Year.
+This committee shall coordinate with the Executive Committee of the Board of Directors for the awards of Honorary Alumni or Alumnae, and for Alumnus or Alumnae of the Year.

 (c) The Bylaws and Rules Committee shall be responsible to maintain and review the Bylaws of the Association.
 One member of this committee shall act as parliamentarian at each meeting of the Association’s members and the Board of Directors.